drojaazu/suddendesu/content/entry/tee-d-off-a-saucy-secret-and-hidden-dev-credits/index.md

 ![](img/teedoffj_girl02.png)

-The game does prominently feature a young blonde girl, sporting a red top with a white collar and a Tecmo logo.
+The game does prominently feature a young blonde girl who is presumably our caddie, sporting a red top with a white collar and a Tecmo logo.
 She is decidedly *not naked* however.

 ![](img/teedoffj_scorecard01.png)

 ![](img/teedoffj_scorecard02.png)

 She also appears on the score card screen, where her animation varies depending on your score.
-For par, you'll get a wink.
+For par, you'll get a wink from Caddie-chan.
 Under par, a blown kiss and a wink.
-And for a hole in one or 3+ under par, a kiss, a wink *and* floating hearts.
-No matter your score, her top remains in firmly in place.
+And for a hole in one or 3+ under par, a kiss, a wink, *and* floating hearts.
+But no matter your score, her top remains in firmly in place.

 ---